ibm-cloud-docs/account/service_credentials.md

 {: #IAM_credential-api}
 {: api}

 Services that are managed by {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) can generate a resource key, also known as a credential.
 Credentials are service-specific and vary based on how each service defines the credentials they need to generate.
-A credential might contain a user name, password, host name, port, and a URL.

-However, while the contents of each credential is unique to the service that generates it, all services managed by IAM require that new credentials include an IAM Service access role.
+A credential might contain a user name, password, host name, port, and a URL, however the contents of each credential is unique to the service that generates it.

 Some services might generate more data that requires parameters to be passed in.
 For example, a service might require you to input a language parameter to set the default language that is returned in the resource key that is generated.

+Services managed by IAM that generate new credentials can assign an IAM Service access role.
+This role grants access to the entire service instance.
+For services that have finer grain resource access, you might want to grant access only to a sub-resource, such as a Cloud {{site.data.keyword.cos_short}} bucket.
+In this case, select **None** as the role so that the new credential is created without an IAM Service role.
+This way, you can manage fine grain access by creating an IAM policy that you scope to a specific resource, like a bucket.
+To do so, go to **Manage > Access (IAM) > Service IDs**.
+Select the service ID with the same name as the service credential key, and click **Assign access**.
+{: tip}

 To create a resource key, call the [Resource Controller API](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-key) as shown in the following example: